Information Bulletin: Guidelines for determining hazardous area classifications

 This bulletin provides guidance on the application of electrical codes and the documentation requirements for installation of electrical equipment in facilities where hazardous concentrations of gas, vapours, or dust may be encountered.
 For reference, see sections 18, 20, and Appendix L of the BC Electrical Code.

 Installations in hazardous areas

-Authorities having jurisdiction may require designs and specifications signed by recognized professionals before authorizing the issuance of a permit or allowing electrical work to proceed.
-In addition to code compliant installations, owners and their representatives are responsible to ensure comprehensive procedures and safety plans are in place to provide effective responses to foreseeable incidents.
+Authorities having jurisdiction may require designs and specifications be signed by recognized professionals before authorizing the issuance of a permit or allowing electrical work to proceed.
+In addition to code compliant installations, owners and their representatives are responsible to ensure comprehensive procedures and safety plans are in place to provide effective responses to foreseeable hazards.

 Provincial Safety Manager